 A Birthday in Brittany: The Gift of Being Surprised Again

-A couple who had travelled widely.
-Wine lovers.
-Epicureans.
-Deeply accustomed to comfort, beauty, and the best addresses, but not interested in display.
+For one 40th birthday, the brief was quietly difficult.
+Designing a luxury birthday trip in Brittany for a couple who had travelled widely — wine lovers, epicureans, deeply accustomed to comfort and the best addresses, but with no interest in display — meant that grandeur alone would not be enough.
 Thirteen guests.
 A small circle, close enough for intimacy, large enough for laughter, rhythm, and shared surprise.

 The birthday had to take place somewhere unfamiliar.
 Not another expected capital, not another famous wine region, not a destination already conquered.
 Brittany answered almost immediately.